 KSTP found the relatively light jail sentences were handed down by judges across Minnesota because cell phone use while driving – even when contributing to a bad accident – falls under the broad legal umbrella of distracted driving.

 To elevate a distracted driving case to a felony, prosecutors must prove beyond a reasonable doubt the cell phone, or electronic device, was the key factor crashes involving death or serious injury.
 This has long been a frustration of our car accident lawyers because we have seen many serious MN auto crashes result from a driver on a cell phone.

 Rep. Franke said this broad definition of distracted driving, which includes things such as tuning your car radio or eating a meal while behind the wheel, ties the hands of prosecutors when they charge a case.
 It also limits the sentences judges can impose, to a certain degree, when the standard of felony gross negligence cannot be met.
 “Because just about everybody now has a cell phone and brings it with them just about everywhere they go, we need to have the laws, and the penalties, adjusted to catch up with the technology and make it a true deterrent like DUI laws, rather than just a simple citation,” Franke said.
 “That’s what my bill does.
-It allows prosecutors to charge a low-level felony when a cell phone or electronic device is a contributing factor when a car accident causes great bodily harm or death.
+It allows prosecutors to charge a low-level felony when a cell phone or electronic device is a contributing factor when a car crash causes great bodily harm or death.
 It no longer has to be the direct cause of the accident.”